Growing Blackberries Indoors

 Wait till the blackberries soften a bit and pluck them while they look plump and shiny.
 As you pick the blackberries, prune back the branches to allow more growth in their place.

-Once you pick your berries and prune the branches the emerging growth will produce more fruits next year.
+Once you pick your berries and prune the branches, the emerging growth will produce more fruits next year.
 Don’t underestimate the importance of pruning as it provides room for the new stems to produce berries.
 Even if you don’t eat all the fruit take the time to prune back the stems.
 This step is key to long-term growth.
+Blackberry plants can live up to a whopping 40 years, so with proper care, a single plant will gift you plenty of delicious fruits to harvest year after year

 Propagating Blackberries